Meilisearch v1.14 is here ✨ Read more on our blog

 Hybrid searchVector searchSemantic searchKeyword searchNeural search

-Combines dense and sparse vector representations to enhance search accuracy and contextual relevance.Uses dense vector embeddings and algorithms like ANN to retrieve semantically relevant results.A broader term for search technologies that use dense vectors to obtain contextual or semantic outputs.Uses technologies like BM25 and SPLADE to create sparsed vectors that are used for accurate lexical matching.This technology uses Deep Neural Networks (DNNs) for making dense vectors and supports different data types.
+Combines dense and sparse vector representations to enhance search accuracy and contextual relevance.Uses dense vector embeddings and algorithms like ANN to retrieve semantically relevant results.A broader term for search technologies that use dense vectors to obtain contextual or semantic outputs.Uses technologies that create sparse vectors for accurate lexical matching.This technology uses Deep Neural Networks (DNNs) for making dense vectors and supports different data types.

 Now, let's examine how hybrid search differs from each of the other search methods individually.